waisangu/github-repo-app/README.md

 - [License](#license)

 ## About Github Repo App
 Search for public Github repositories by name and save them to a favorites list.
-The project uses React, TypeScript, React Router, Redux, and Chakra UI for the frontend; Python and FastAPI for the backend; webpack for bundling, Jest and pytest for testing, and Docker for containerization.
+The project uses React, TypeScript, React Router, Redux, and Chakra UI for the frontend; Python and FastAPI for the backend; webpack for bundling and Docker for containerization.

 ## Demo
 | Gifs                                              | Gifs                                           |